 These photos of Hal are similar to those that appear in a recent school district newsletter article "A Half-Century of Teaching, and Still Doing a Great Job!"

-We couldn’t answer the question in ‘94 when people would ask “What are you going to do with the interviews?”
-All we could say was that for educational and informational purposes we had better document our record or lose any chance to preserve innumerable poignant accounts, humorous stories and touching tales told to us by exemplary educators and dedicated public servants, who shortly and for reasons unknown might soon be leaving our Brentwood for good.
+We couldn’t answer the question in 1994 when people would ask “What are you going to do with the interviews?”
+All we could say was that for educational purposes we had to document our record now or lose the chance to preserve so many poignant accounts, funny stories and touching tales told by exemplary educators.
+We knew these dedicated public servants might shortly, for reasons yet unknown, be leaving Brentwood for good.

 THIS MONTH'S FEATURED HISTORY PROJECT INTERVIEWS: